WATCH: Greater Victoria’s top stories - Victoria News

-Extinction Rebellion plans to block the Johnson Street bridge as part of a nationwide #BridgeOut campaign.
+The Victoria Police Department is encouraging kids to consider dressing up “as something that strikes fear in evildoers” for the #BeSeenHalloween competition.
 For more information on this story, click here.

-“Not every hero wears a cape, plan and practice your escape!” is the campaign focus for 2019 Fire Prevention Week.
+The City of Colwood joined other municipalities in the Capital Regional District by declaring a climate emergency.
 For more information on this story, click here.

-A neighbour has set up a GoFundMe page for the family of six that lost their home and three dogs in a fire in the District of the Highlands.
+B.C.
+Green Party leader Andrew Weaver will retire from politics.
+Weaver says he will carry on until a new leader is selected next summer.
 For more information on this story, click here.

 For more information on the stories featured in VVN’s highlight video, please visit the links above.